derjanb/swb/README.md

 Almost useless.
 It's a work in progress.

 ## Why?
-Because other minimal web browsers are not base on the webkit2 API.
+Because other minimal web browsers are not based on the webkit2 API.
 The webkit2 API is where all the development takes place.

 ## Settings